 Occupational Disease

 The original occupational disease statute only provided compensation for diseases specifically listed in the statute.
-An employee that contracted a disease not listed in the statute was not entitled to compensation, again, even if the disease was clearly related to employee.
+An employee that contracted a disease not listed in the statute was not entitled to compensation, even if the disease was clearly related to employment.
 In 1975, the Louisiana legislature abandoned the list and enacted a statute that provided general coverage for occupational diseases.

 Definition of Occupational Disease